 We’ve all been thinking (a little too much) about virtual meetings lately.
-And while we may not want to be, they are our new way of life, at least for now.
+And while we may not want to be, they are our new way of life, at least for now, which means that non-verbal communication is now key in our daily lives.

 Today, the workplace is more mobile and distributed than ever, and virtual body language is more important than ever before.

 According to Global Workforce Analytics, 25% of the workforce works virtually at least some of the time.
-The report says that those who work remotely have different needs and motivators than their office counterparts and that due to the lack of socialization and collaboration, working remotely can lead to a serious lack of engagement.
+The report says that those who work remotely have different needs and motivators than their office counterparts and that due to the lack of socialization and collaboration, working remotely can lead to a serious lack of engagement without effort for verbal and non-verbal communication.

 Especially with the global pandemic, and even before it, companies are thinking a lot about how to give more remote work options, especially after seeing how much easier it makes things – not to mention that it seriously cuts costs for almost all companies.